botpress/documentation-v12/docs/conversation-studio/tutorials/shortlinks.md

 You can natively create short links to your chatbot and get the following benefits:

-1. Short URLs (nobody likes extra long URLs)
+- Short URLs: nobody likes extra long URLs;
-2. Flexibility (change the parameters without impacting the URL)
+- Flexibility: change the parameters without impacting the URL.

-### Implementation
+## Implementation

 In the example below, our new shortlink `/s/fs-wc` will redirect a user to `/lite/botId?m=platform-webchat&v=fullscreen` (the standard webchat interface).
 You can specify additional parameters in the options object.

 Create a bot-scoped `after_bot_mount` hook with the following code: